Czechoslovaks in WWII

 Forgotten Contributions of Czechoslovak Soldiers

 Did you know that Czechoslovak paratroopers successfully carried out the assassination of Reinhard Heydrich, the so-called “Architect of the Holocaust” and the third-highest-ranking Nazi?
+Known as an Operation Anthropoid.

 Or that Czechoslovak soldiers played a key role in the liberation of Kyiv in November 1943 during the Soviet offensive on the Eastern Front?